 Imagine that the shoe were on the other foot.
 Would a trial court in Ecuador be free to second-guess the U.S. Supreme Court's holding in Executive Benefits Insurance Agency v.
 Arkison, 134 S. Ct.
 2165, 2175 (2014)-that there had been de novo review in that case-by asking whether there was really de novo review in that case, on the theory that the Supreme Court's decision is "hearsay"?
 On what basis would the foreign trial judge answer the question?
 Dueling amicus briefs, like those filed in this Court?
-Or would it just engage in armchair speculation about the finer points of appellate procedure, as the district court did here, from a continent away?
+Or would he just engage in armchair speculation about the finer points of appellate procedure, as the district court did here, from a continent away?

 By disregarding the Ecuador Supreme Court's decision, the district court put itself in a position of having to make assumptions about how foreign judges discharged their duties under foreign law.
 That exercise is bound to end badly.
 And, sure enough, the district court's conclusion that de novo review was "impossible" here because there were "only five weeks" to review the record has already been proved false.
+SPA-427-28.
 Chevron itself has admitted that "even accounting for changes in the panel's membership, each judge had at least 147 days (approximately five months, not five weeks) to examine the record and resolve the appeal."
 ROE Br.
-36. Perhaps Judge Rakoff was right, after all, when he equipped than an Ecuadorian judge"-much less the Ecuadorian Supreme Court-"to apply Ecuadorian law" to an Ecuadorian dispute.
+36. Perhaps Judge Rakoff was right, after all, when he concluded that it is "preposterous" to think that an American judge "is better equipped than an Ecuadorian judge"-much less the Ecuadorian Supreme Court-"to apply Ecuadorian law" to an Ecuadorian dispute.
 Aguinda v.
 Texaco, Inc., 142 F. Supp.
 2d 534, 552 (S.D.N.Y.
 2001).